tirthajyoti/Machine-Learning-with-Python/Deployment/Linear_regression/Readme.md

 ## How to serve a linear regression model on a web API using Flask and Gunicorn
+Clone/copy all the files in this folder into a single folder on your computer and follow the steps below,

 #### Run the training script,

 **`$ python training_housing.py`**